 What Is Chinese Mandarin?

 The Chinese Mandarin dialect has been popular for over 100 years; however, Chinese language writing has been around for 3,700 years since the Shan Dynasty ruled China.
-When I started learning Chinese Mandarin 44 years ago, I was immediately introduced to the five tones used in the spoken language.
-Tones are very important in Mandarin, because they can tell us the meaning of words.
-Mandarin has five tones: the first, high level; the second, rising; the third, first falling and then rising; the fourth, falling; and the fifth, a neutral tone.
+When I started learning Chinese Mandarin in 1967, I was immediately introduced to the five tones used in the spoken language.
+Tones are very important in Mandarin because they can tell us the meaning of words.
+Mandarin has five tones: the first, high-level; the second, rising; the third, first falling and then rising; the fourth, falling; and the fifth, a neutral tone.
 If we consider the word , "ma," it will have five different meanings according to the tone which is being used.
-To cite some examples, "ma" in the first tone means mother; "ma" in the second tone is hemp; "ma" using the third tone means horse; "ma" in the fourth tone is scold; and "ma" with a neutral tone is used to make a question.
+To cite some examples, "ma" in the first tone means mother; "ma" in the second tone is hemp; "ma" using the third tone means horse; "ma" in the fourth tone is to scold; and "ma" with a neutral tone is used to make a question.